Ardelon/chrome-extension-url-counter/README.md

 - [x] Sort according to visit count
 - [x] Sort according to name
 - [ ] Add a switch button for change sorting mechanism
+- [x] Add informing messages in case of no data
+- [ ] Add total visit count to extension logo

 ## Credits